arorakarnika/Cluegonauts/README.md

 - Open pull requests against the main branch.
 NEVER push new features to the main branch without a review.
 - Pull requests require at least one approving review to merge.
 - Development work should be done in feature branches.
-- We will use the squash and merge strategy to merge pull requests into the main branch.
+- Use the squash and merge strategy to merge pull requests into the main branch.
+Feature branches should be deleted after all changes are merged.
 - Both the reviewer and the author are responsible for testing and ensuring that all PRs are functional before being merged.
 - Follow best development practices for commit messages, creating tests, etc.
 - Do not check in unnecessary files or secrets into the repository.
 - Review the documentation under [References](#references) for more information.
+- Run `ruff check --fix` and to use ruff to automatically lint your code before committing changes/ opening a pull request.
+This helps maintain code quality and readability.
+Ruff will lint and apply fixes according to the configuration in [pyproject.toml](pyproject.toml)
+- Run `poetry lock` if you added packages using `poetry add` before committing changes.

 ## Setup Instructions